spacemonkeyJT/FalloutBot/ModeratorCommands.md

 Enables the bot.
 Initially the bot is disabled and won't respond to any other commands except `#status`.

+This requires Fallout 4 to be running and connected to the bot.

 ### `#disable`

 Disables the bot.